Endometriosis

 Discuss practical considerations, including variable availability, potential out-of-pocket costs, limited treatment details, and the possibility of adverse effects.

 Promote access to reputable support resources, including local or online support groups, which may provide education*, coping strategies, and community connection.
-See resources in follow-up section (link).
+See patient resources in follow-up & monitoring.
+Employ a shared decision-making approach when considering pharmacological management options.
+These decisions should consider the benefits and risks of each option, individual preference, co-morbid conditions, side effects, costs, and desire for fertility.

 *Consider the importance of health literacy and the abundance of misleading information online.